Twinklebear/eigen_vec3.ispc/README.md

 The source for the various methods discussed in the paper is provided [online](http://www.mpi-hd.mpg.de/personalhomes/globes/3x3/) and is LGPL v2 licensed.

-If you require a fast double precision implementation Kopp's C or FORTRAN implementation is likely a better choice, at the time of writing double precision doesn't perform very well in ispc.
+If you require a fast double precision implementation Kopp's C or FORTRAN version is likely a better choice, at the time of writing double precision doesn't perform very well in ispc.
 However if you don't need perfect accuracy on some (admittedly non-rigourous) benchmarks I found that the single precision ispc version can compute eigenvectors and eigenvalues within 0.00005 of Kopp's double precision C version